lorenzospanio/LLM-Augmented-Training-Ego4D-NLQ/README.md

 ## Results

 This project successfully implements an end-to-end pipeline for augmenting video-language datasets.
 The primary outcome is the robust framework for synthetic data generation, which is modular and can be adapted for other models or datasets.
-The effectiveness of the pre-training is shown in the final validation metrics during the fine-tuning stage, a small but
+The effectiveness of the pre-training is shown in the improved validation metrics after the fine-tuning stage.